What is Risk Management?

 2. Risk Transference

 Transferring risk is when an organization shifts the risks to another party, such as through insurance.
-For example, When a person or an organization gets insurance, the financial risk connected with an unfortunate event is transferred to the insurance company instead.
+For example, When a person or an organization gets insurance, the financial risk associated with an unfortunate event is transferred to the insurance company instead.

 3. Risk Avoidance